MirrorNetworking/Mirror/docs/Concepts/Communications/NetworkMessages.md

 }
 ```

 Note that there is no serialization code for the `ScoreMessage` class in this source code example.
-The body of the serialization functions is automatically generated for this class by Unity.
+The body of the serialization functions is automatically generated for this class by Mirror.

 ## ErrorMessage Class